 - When you add pictures to your website, make sure you save the file for whatever keywords you want people to find your content.
 I wish I’d known to do this earlier.

-- Start a Facebook page and Pinterest page if it fits your market.
+- Start a Facebook page and Pinterest page if it makes sense for your audience.
 I spend all my time on Pinterest because that’s where I get 99% of my traffic, you can see how I do that here.

 - Install Google analytics to track the activity on your site.